 Bonfires, fire and water are the protagonists of the night.
 Men and women, young people and children, all dedicate their days and afternoons to the preparation of bonfires.
 According to tradition, if people jump three times over a bonfire on San Juan's night, they will be cleansed and purified, and their problems burned away.

 Another tradition, especially for women, requires the women of the house to prepare perfumed water combining the scents of seven plants - among them rosemary, roses and laurel - and to bathe or wash their faces in the water, again to purify themselves for the new season.

 The night of San Juan in Puerto De La Cruz (Tenerife)

 The eve of San Juan (June 23rd) is magical for any coastal city of the Canary Island of Tenerife as the light from the numerous bonfires illuminate the sky of the shortest night of the year thus signaling the arrival of the summer solstice.

 The bonfires’ flames, nourished with old cast-offs and useless items, symbolize purification.
-The bonfires are generally lighted on the beach to permit the magic of the fire be complemented by the power of the sea.
+The bonfires are generally lit on the beach to allow the magic of the fire to be complemented by the power of the sea.